jbottum/t5pat/langchain_markdown.md

 Overall, the output demonstrates the successful generation of answers, completion of indexing, and displays relevant information about the created objects and their configurations.

-## Running this model in a Docker container
+## Running this script in a Docker container

-This code can be run in a docker container.
+This script can be run in a docker container.
 Running a model in a container can have benefits, especially for easier portability and integration with Kubernetes clusters and model serving software like KServe.
 Assuming you have docker installed, you can build a docker container using the code below, which can be created in a file named Dockerfile in your working directory i.e. t5pat.

 Dockerfile